Social Media Management in 4 Easy Steps

 2. Make a Plan

 Now that you’ve blocked out time, it’s time to make a plan.
 A simple but super-effective first step is to schedule your posts.
-This involves drafting several status updates which can be deployed at various times.
+This involves drafting several status updates that can be deployed at various times.

 This planning stage also allows you the opportunity to break down your messaging and tailor it for your various channels.
 Who is your target audience?
 When are they most likely to be online?
 Are they 9-to-5-ers who skim their social channels at lunch?
 Or millennials who seem to be plugged in at all hours?
 Are they all centralized in one location or scattered throughout time zones?